 Airedales are one of the most versatile of the Terrier dog breed.
 They are adventurous, bold, and love to play.
 Highly intelligent and a bit stubborn, training may take some time.
-However, these dogs are obedient, loyal, and make excellent watchdogs with the right training time.
+However, these dogs are obedient and loyal and make excellent watchdogs with the right training time.
 And so long as the Airedale Terrier gets plenty of mental and physical stimulation, they can make obedient house pets.

 Airedales in Dog Competition

 The Crufts Dog Show in England in 1978 marked the debut of the sport of dog agility.
-Following the conclusion of the obedience competition and before the start of the group judging, John Varley, a member of the Crufts Dog Show, organized entertainment for the general public.
+Following the obedience competition’s conclusion and before the group judging, John Varley, a member of the Crufts Dog Show, organized entertainment for the general public.

 In agility, the adaptable Airedale has discovered a new side.
 Agility suits the fun and variety-loving nature of Airedales quite fine.
 Our lovely breed still doesn’t have enough competitors, but those that do have great results.

 Airedales require a lot of exercise.
 They get bored quickly without enough physical exertion and can be quite destructive if left alone inside the house.
 Long walks or active games should provide plenty of stimulation to care for these needs.

 Airedale Terriers can live outside during cold climates, but sleeping inside with family-like, all-house dogs is always best.
 Grooming takes more work than most breeds due to its long wiry coat.
 A thorough combing 2 – 3 times per week is ideal.
 Clipping and scissoring are also recommended about every eight weeks or so.